-With the COVID shutdown, incomes have remained unsteady.
+In the post-pandemic environment, incomes have remained unsteady while inflation has increased cost of living for all households.
 Partner that with a high rental market and the increase in sales prices of housing, many households are left with few affordable housing choices.
 They generally have little income to purchase the necessities, with little to none left over for repairs to their existing housing, or renting a nicer, newer unit.
 The ones who suffer the most are the elderly or disabled households, who live on a fixed income, are finding it harder to find an affordable housing unit.